-Heidt has taught the Kenyon Educational Enrichment Program (KEEP) three-week intensive writing course for nine summers since 2006 and has served as resident director of the Kenyon-Exeter Program (2011-12, 2013-14, 2018-19), faculty-in-residence (2014-15), faculty co-chair of Campus Senate (2014-16), and English department chair (2016-18).
-She won the Faculty Advising Award in 2017 and was chosen by the senior class to deliver the Baccalaureate Address in 2010 and 2018.
+Heidt has taught the Kenyon Educational Enrichment Program (KEEP) three-week intensive writing course most summers since 2006 and has served as resident director of the Kenyon-Exeter Program (2011-12, 2013-14, 2018-19, 2025), faculty-in-residence (2014-15), faculty co-chair of Campus Senate (2014-16), and English department chair (2016-18).
+She won the junior Trustee Teaching Excellence Award in 2010 and the Faculty Advising Award in 2017, and she was chosen by the senior class to deliver the Baccalaureate address in 2010 and 2018.

 Areas of Expertise